gmileka/networking-101/01-connecting-two-computers/connecting-two-computers.md

 # Connecting Two Computers

-To transfer data between two computers, we need a device to convert a stream of bytes to an analog signal matching the medium that will be used for transfer .
+To transfer data between two computers, we need a device to convert a stream of bytes into a signal matching the medium that will be used for the transfer.
 That device is the **network card** or **network adapter**.

 A network card is connected on one end with the data bus on the motherboard and on the other to the physical medium - for example, to a network cable.